-If you see partial snapshots, rest assured that this is intended behavior and means that Keepit is backing up a large amount of data.
-Partial snapshots can appear during the initial backup or if the backup dataset is increased drastically.
+If you see a partial snapshot, rest assured that this is intended behavior and means that Keepit is backing up a large amount of data.
+Partial snapshots can appear during the initial backup or if a significant amount of data gets added to the backup dataset (for example, because of migration).

 When there is a large amount of data, it may take several days or even weeks to make a complete backup, i.e., to create a backup copy of every item on a tenant.
 And so several times a day during this process, Keepit takes a snapshot of what data has been backed up so far.
 Each partial snapshots is larger than the one before until it contains your complete dataset.

-Please also note that during this process, files that are modified or added to the backup set may not be up-to-date or present when the initial backup completes.
+Please also note that when Keepit is creating partial snapshots, files that are modified or added to the backup set may not be up-to-date or present when the initial backup completes.
 However, they will be backed up as soon as the next complete snapshot is made.

 How partial snapshots are marked

 Partial backups are clearly marked with a special icon so you know what type of snapshot you are browsing or recovering.

 In the Restore Wizard, for both Import and Restore: